DrakeLab/miller-tb-assortativity/README.md

 so that the average susceptibility modifier is 1 and is independent of $R_0$ (Kiss, Miller, & Simon 2017).

-Parameters for $\tau$ were identified with the following analytical expression for $R_0$ in a continuous-time Markov  model (see Kiss, Miller, and Simon, page 221):
+Parameters for $\tau$ were identified with the following analytical expression for $R_0$ in a continuous-time Markov model for SIR diseases (see Kiss, Miller, and Simon, page 221):

 \[ \frac{\tau}{\tau + \gamma} \frac{<K^2 - K>}{<K>} > 1  \]